oppia/oppia/SECURITY.md

 ## Severity
 <!--
 [Low, Medium, HIGH, **CRITICAL**] - Accompany your assessment with a motivation, and even a good attack scenario to explain the risk associated with the vulnerability.
+Determine severity based on CVSS (https://www.first.org/cvss/user-guide).
 -->

 ## Proof of Concept
 <!--
 Code or command lines.
-We want to offer a concrete, usable, and repeatable way for the reader to reproduce the issue you are raising so they can test fixes and mitigations.
+We want to offer a concrete, usable, and repeatable way for the reader to reproduce the issue.
+Often, this will be the proof of concept provided by the reporter.
 -->

 ## Remediation and Mitigation